-Posted 2/13/2018: FOM reached out to knowledgeable sources to best understand and respond to HDF’s proposed industrial dairy at Maha`ulepu.
-We received a very detailed letter from Johns Hopkins University that was sent to DOH Director, Virginia Pressler and OEQC Director, Scott Glenn.
+Posted 2/2/2018: FOM reached out to knowledgeable sources, universities and others to best understand and respond to HDF’s proposed industrial dairy at Maha`ulepu.
+Yesterday, we received a very detailed letter from Johns Hopkins University that was sent to DOH Director, Virginia Pressler and OEQC Director, Scott Glenn.
 The letter details the serious risks to public health and the environment posed by Hawaii Dairy Farms proposal.
-It is lengthy with footnotes and an appendix of research that supports the strong opinions found within.
-Read report.
+Read the letter.

 Posted 12/10/2017: FOM attended a 2 day symposium sponsored by Omidyar’s Ulupono and Civil Beat.
 Oahu environmentalist Carroll Cox covered the symposium, highlighting Amy Hennessey’s comments on HDF’s EIS, which were not accurate.
 Basically, the symposium was suggesting ways to minimize public impact.
 View show.